mpdigitals/totp-service-sfdc/README.md

 1. Clone the repository or download the zip file.
 2. Deploy the `TOTPService` class and associated labels.
-3. Optionally, deploy the sample Flow and fields (`TOTP__c` and `VIP__c`) for testing.
+3. Optionally, deploy the TOTP_Triggered_flow_Action_Account Flow and fields (`TOTP__c` and `VIP__c`) for testing.
+4. Drag the account fields to the Account Lightning page.

 ## Usage

 ### Invocable Method

-The `TOTPService` class provides an invocable method `verifyTOTP` that can be used in Salesforce Flows.
+The `TOTPService` class provides an invocable method `verify TOTP` that can be used in Salesforce Flows.
 This method verifies the provided TOTP code and returns the verification result.

 #### Example Usage in Flow: